tiangolo/full-stack-fastapi-couchbase/README.md

 * `docker_image_backend`: Docker image name for the backend.
 By default, it will be based on your Docker image prefix, e.g.: `git.example.com/development-team/my-awesome-project/backend`.
 And depending on your environment, a different tag will be appended ( `prod`, `stag`, `branch` ).
 So, the final image names used will be like: `git.example.com/development-team/my-awesome-project/backend:prod`.
 * `docker_image_celeryworker`: Docker image for the celery worker.
 By default, based on your Docker image prefix.
 * `docker_image_frontend`: Docker image for the frontend.
 By default, based on your Docker image prefix.
+* `docker_image_sync_gateway`: Docker image for the Sync Gateway.
+By default, based on your Docker image prefix.

 ## How to deploy